darkxxdevs/dotfiles/README.md

 If you encounter issues, have suggestions for improvements, or wish to contribute to these dotfiles, please open an issue or submit a pull request on the repository.

-## License

-This project is licensed under the [MIT License](./LICENSE).

-## Acknowledgments

-I extend my gratitude to the open-source community and the developers behind the tools and utilities that made these configurations possible.

 ---

 Thank you for exploring my Dotfiles repository!
 I trust you'll discover something useful or inspiring here.
 Should you require assistance or have inquiries, don't hesitate to reach out.